Ehanlion/mist_obsidian/0. The North-West Highlands/Towns, Cities/Gullhook.md

 **Abandoned:**
 Prior to the raid on the town, this was a bustling point of drinking for your average working townsperson.
 It was simple, municipal, but lively at night.
 It had fair, generous prices and hearty food.
 Many came here for simple nights with good memories.
 However now, the building is closed being half destroyed from the raid.
 On the premises sit numerous shells of giant crabs, tantamount to the viciousness of the raid.
 ### Chugga's:
 >A rowdy tavern where bad ale and even worse liquor flows freely for long and till late.
 Rough crowds, don't bring your money, you'll lose it.
+Famed for their tournaments of Ball Knocking and Chug contests that run deep into the night.
+Plenty of gambling is to be had here.

+**Interesting Patrons:**
+- [[Puck]] is here looking for [[Deion Deus]]
+- Chugga the tavern keep
+- [[Glorval]] and [[Glee Bishop]], [[Ball Knockers]] duo of doom
 ### The Sorcerer's Parlor:
 >A magical tavern with magical evenings.
 Gravity doesn't work in here so tables float, meals fly, the servers have wings.
 It's all upside down thanks to Quicks.
 ### Love Makes its Way: